CITCOM-project/CausalTestingFramework/docs/source/dev/documentation.rst

 This page describes:

 #.
-The projects documentation style,
+Our project's documentation style,

 #.
 The tools used for documentation,